tstohn/ESGI.documentation/_docs/software-overview.md

 1,0,1,0,1,0
 ```

-output:
+To run demultiplex for RNA-sequencing reads:

+### Output:
+The output of demultiplex is a A_PROTEIN.tsv file with the first line being the barcode architecture that you defined, followed by all alignments from the fastq file.
+This file is needed as input for **count**.

+antibodies.txt  BC1.txt 22X     BC2.txt 30X     BC2.txt 10X

 ## Count
-Reads are sorted by cell and feature, and identical entries are collapsed, creating the final single-cell feature matrix.
+Reads are sorted by cell and feature, and identical entries are collapsed to generate the final single-cell feature matrix.

-input is the output of demultiplex
+### Input:
+To run **count**, you need the A_PROTEIN.tsv file, output file of **demultiplex**, which contains all barcode- aligned reads in the correct order.
+In addition, you must specify:
+- **SingleCellIndices:** A comma separated list of indices refering to the positions of the barcode patterns that encode the single cell IDs.
+- **umiIndex:** A comma separated list of indices refering to the positions of the barcode patterns that encode the unique molecule identifiers (UMIs).

+### Output

 ## ESGI